How to Write and Use Manuscripts

 There will be times when reading from a manuscript is helpful.
 When giving a eulogy and you are likely to experience strong emotions, having your words written out and in front of you will be very helpful.
 Politicians often speak from manuscripts because there will be people weighing the meaning of each word.
 They often have speech writers who take their ideas and make them sound professional, and they likely have several people look it over for any offensive words or questionable phrases.

-The advantage to speaking with a manuscript is you have your speech in front of you giving you an opportunity to plan interesting wordplays and advanced language techniques.
+The advantage to speaking with a manuscript is you have your speech in front of you.
+This gives you an opportunity to plan interesting wordplays and to use advanced language techniques.
 By managing the exact wording, you can better control the emotional tone.
-Another advantage to a manuscript is you can share your speech with others both for proofing and for reference.
+Another advantage to using a manuscript is you can share your speech with others both for proofing and for reference.
 For example, many people like to have written copies of the toast given to them at a special occasion or a copy of the eulogy to the loved one.
 Politically speaking, a manuscript can be helpful to help keep you on track and to help you say only the things that you mean to say.

-The disadvantage to a manuscript is if not done properly, your speech may feel like merely an “essay with legs.”
-Speaking from a manuscript is a skill.
-I would argue that it is one of the most difficult of all types because your goal is to read without appearing to read.
-It can be so tempting to lock your eyes on the page where it is safe without ever looking up at the audience.
-Speakers who lack the skill of manuscript reading will have very little eye contact and when they look up it will be in only short bursts–rarely long enough to lock eyes with anyone in the audience.
+The disadvantage to a manuscript is if not done properly, your speech may feel like an “essay with legs.”
+Speaking from a manuscript is a skill; I would argue that it is one of the most difficult of all types because your goal is to read without appearing to read.
+It can be so tempting to lock eyes on the page where it is safe and then never look up at the audience.
 Finally, it is very difficult for most people to gesture when reading a manuscript.
 Many people run their hands down the page to keep their place while others clutch the podium and never let go.
 These disadvantages can be overcome with practice.
 You can be dynamic and engaging while using a manuscript, but it does take work.

 Keys to Using a Manuscript

-- Practice with your manuscript at a podium so you can work on how to change pages.
+- Practice your speech at a podium so you can figure out how to change pages smoothly.

 - Learn the art of eye fixations.